-Whether you’re into spells, Spiderman or sharks, USJ has something for pretty much everyone.
-With approximately 12 million visitors a year, the latest of four Universal Studio theme parks has classic attractions including Back to the Future, Jurassic Park and a terrifying Jaws boat ride, as well as more modern counterparts The Amazing Adventures of Spiderman and Biohazard: The Real.
-However, one of the greatest attractions is Harry Potter World, complete with Diagon Alley, the Hogwarts Express and a full Hogwarts castle.
-You can buy chocolate frogs from Honeydukes and wash them down with butterbeer before trying out a wand at Ollivanders and basically make all your wizarding dreams come true.
-Queues can be ridiculous though (over 4 hours for the main HP ride) so it is best to avoid weekends and holidays if possible.
+Whether you’re into spells, Spiderman or Mario, USJ has something for pretty much everyone.
+With approximately 12 million visitors a year, the latest of four Universal Studio theme parks has classic attractions including Back to the Future, Jurassic Park and a terrifying Jaws boat ride, as well as more modern counterparts like The Amazing Adventures of Spiderman and Biohazard: The Real.
+However, one of the greatest attractions is Harry Potter World, complete with Diagon Alley, the Hogwarts Express and a full Hogwarts castle (note there is a related Harry Potter attraction opening in Tokyo in 2023).

-10. Try to Avoid Cabin fever in a Capsule Hotel
+10. Try to avoid cabin fever in a capsule hotel

 Ever wanted to experience the true salaryman lifestyle?
 Are you a fan of small places and feeling like you could be at sea?
 Then the capsule hotel is for you!
 Designed to provide budget short-term accommodation to the masses, these hotels offer a very small space (definitely nothing like a futuristic coffin, don’t start thinking about that at 2am) for you to sleep overnight and are often bookable for a few hours at a time.

-Our full-sized article is here.
+Our full-sized article on this Osaka capsule hotel is here.

 Osaka is easily accessible, either from its two airports, or by bullet train or night bus from Tokyo (and other cities in Japan).
 We have a transport breakdown to help you figure it out.
 Only half an hour from Kyoto, Osaka is an easy addition to any trip and is not to be missed!